Nearly a Quarter Century of Mobile Phones

 • Nokia 7210 - 2002-2005

 • This was one of my all-time favorite phones, and I deeply regret trading it in (for the next entry).
 It had a gorgeous 128x128 color screen, internet connectivity, and an external camera module you could get for $80 (*cough*!!) that plugged into the proprietary charging/sync port at the bottom.
-It took very-agressively JPEG-compressed VGA-resolution pictures, and I still have the few that I took before the camera broke (lol).
+It took very-aggressively JPEG-compressed VGA-resolution pictures, and I still have the few that I took before the camera broke (lol).
 IIRC, I got to use the camera ONCE.
-I remember getting directions using either yahoo maps or mapquest on the itty bitty mobile web browser (not a graphical map, just directions), and it could even cell-trangulate your location (within about a block or two, lol).
+I remember getting directions using either yahoo maps or mapquest on the itty bitty mobile web browser (not a graphical map, just directions), and it could even cell-triangulate your location (within about a block or two, lol).
 The internet access was now metered, but the generous FIVE MEGABYTE plan got me through most months.
 XD

 • Motorola V265 - 2005-2007